Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation: Results

 \section{Results}

-The results for various peformance measures against each \ac{DTCN} configuration's \ac{RF} on the clean speech WSJ0-2Mix evaluation are shown in Fig.~\ref{fig:wsj02mix} where they are also compared against their corresponding \ac{TCN} configurations.
+The results for various performance measures against each \ac{DTCN} configuration's \ac{RF} on the clean speech WSJ0-2Mix evaluation are shown in Fig.~\ref{fig:wsj02mix} where they are also compared against their corresponding \ac{TCN} configurations.

-Note that the \ac{DTCN} models have a small increase in number of parameters over the \ac{TCN} models ($\approx 6\%$) due to the offset estimation subnetworks.
+When the model size of the TCN is of the same size by changing $H$ to $532$ the DTCN still outperforms it.
 Performance improvements can be seen across all configurations but is more significant with the models which have a \ac{RF} of 0.19s to 0.51s.
 The improvement in most metrics at the highest \ac{RF} 1.53s is marginal and for the intelligibility metric \ac{ESTOI} the performance is identical to the \ac{TCN}.

 Fig.~\ref{fig:whamr} shows respective results for each \ac{DTCN} configuration's \ac{RF} against the performance measures on noisy reverberant WHAMR data.
 Note that SDR has been replaced by \ac{SRMR} to provide a measure of reverberation.
 The \ac{DTCN} again shows improvement over the \ac{TCN} across all measures and model configurations.
 The performance also increases more consistently as the \ac{RF} increases.
 The performance convergence seen on the clean speech mixtures in Fig.~\ref{fig:wsj02mix} at the largest \ac{RF}, $\mathcal{R}=1.53$s, is not seen in the results for the noisy reverberant data in Fig.~\ref{fig:whamr}.
 These findings suggest that deformable convolution is useful in particular for noisy reverberant data.